GeoBigData/gbdx-training/README.md

     user_password = your_password
     ```

-6. Test your installation - open Python in the terminal and test that the following code doesn't result in an error.
+5. Test your installation - open Python in the terminal and test that the following code doesn't result in an error.

   ```python
   from gbdxtools import Interface gbdx = Interface()
   ```

-!!!
-I'm probably not explaining Anaconda sufficiently, what it is and why we use it.
-And how to use it to install gbdxtools.

 ## Install Docker and register for a Docker Hub account
 The platform utilizes the Docker technology to bundle algorithms and their dependent code into docker images that can be registered as tasks on the platform.